-In some use cases, the default settings will be sufficient, and in others you will need to select the appropriate settings.
-Once you have specified the settings, click Next: Add Storage.
+In some use cases, the default settings will be sufficient; in others, you will need to select the appropriate settings.

 - At the Add Storage step, add a volume that will be used as a backup repository.
 To add a volume, click Add New Volume and select the Volume Type.
 Once you have added a volume that meets your specific needs, click Next: Add Tags.

-- At the Add Tags step, you can add tags to the instance.
-Otherwise, click Next: Configure Security Group.
+- At the Add Tags step, you may add tags to the instance.

-- At the Configure Security Group step, you have several choices to make.
-You can create a new Security group for this instance.
+- Create a new Security group for this instance.
 If you choose a different security group, it is important to understand what ports must be opened to allow communication to and from the Veeam Backup for Microsoft 365 Server.